quantify-os/quantify-scheduler/docs/user_guide.rst

 Hardware configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The hardware configuration file is used to compile pulses (and acquisition protocols) along with their timing information ton instruction compatible with the specific control electronics.
+The hardware configuration file is used to compile pulses (and acquisition protocols) along with their timing information to instructions compatible with the specific control electronics.
-To do this, it contains information on what control electronics  to compile to and the connectivity: which ports are connected to which outputs/inputs, as well as other hardware-specific settings.
+To do this, it contains information on what control electronics to compile to and the connectivity: which ports are connected to which hardware outputs/inputs, as well as other hardware-specific settings.
 Similar to the device configuration file, the hardware configuration file can be written down manually as JSON or be code generated.